Wender Utah Rating Scale (WURS)

 More Details

 Using the WURS as a screening test has numerous benefits.
 It's efficient, relatively quick to complete, and can be self-administered.
-The 25-item scale, with its binary (true/false) responses, allows for easy scoring and interpretation.
 Additionally, the WURS has been widely researched and validated across diverse populations, making it a trusted instrument in the preliminary stages of ADHD assessment.

 In conclusion, the Wender Utah Rating Scale is a critical tool in the screening process for ADHD in adults.
 By assessing childhood behaviours retrospectively, it helps identify potential ADHD cases and sets the stage for further in-depth assessment.
 Despite its strengths, it is crucial to remember that the WURS, like any screening test, should be part of a comprehensive diagnostic process conducted by a qualified healthcare professional.